This information will help you care for yourself at home after your blepharoplasty (eyelid surgery).

 - Increased pain, swelling, and redness at your surgical sites that is getting worse

-- Continuous oozing from your suture lines
+- Continuous drainage from your suture lines

 - Separation of your suture lines

 - Sudden shortness of breath or difficulty breathing